KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 Other properties to handled are:

-   - closed by default, if enabled the facets will be visible as closed groups by default.
+   - *Closed by default*, if enabled the facets will be visible as closed groups by default.

-   - facets column width, this setting allows to choose the dimension of the facets column in px, rem or percentage values.
+   - *Facets column width*, this setting allows to choose the dimension of the facets column in px, rem or percentage values.

-   - facets max number, this setting allows to choose the maximum number of facets visible for every field.
+   - *Facets max number*, this setting allows to choose the maximum number of facets visible for every field.

 .. figure:: media/image085.png